adityaS-123/ALONIX/README.md

-# 🛍️ Decentralized NFT Marketplace on Aptos
+# 🛍️ SPECIAL DROP/COLLECTION platform on Aptos

 Welcome to the **ALONIX**!
 This project leverages the power of **Aptos blockchain** to tokenize products as NFTs, empowering businesses and users with transparent, secure, and efficient transactions. 🚀